Castro Alves: Eugênia Câmara and Tobias Barreto

-Since 1864, Castro Alves' family had found a photograph of Eugênia Câmara in his luggage, and began to worry about her; Afrânio Peixoto and Xavier Marques disagree, however, on the precise date of when the love began, although agreeing at the age of nineteen and when Castro Alves was already "the most beautiful man imaginable.
+Since 1864, Castro Alves's family had found a photograph of Eugênia Câmara in his luggage, and began to worry about her; Afrânio Peixoto and Xavier Marques disagree, however, on the precise date of when the love began, although agreeing at the age of nineteen and when Castro Alves was already "the most beautiful man imaginable.
 Tall, strong, slender, with a slightly dark complexion, wide forehead, black eyes, slanted and lashed, straight nose, sensual lips and, on his powerful head, the black top, dark, lustrous, of a thick and long hair, whose seduction he knew" and already had a solid intellectual background that had given him great popularity after "shaking" the Faculty of Law when he recited "O Século".
 He starred in one of the most vibrant duels in Brazilian literary history against his colleague Tobias Barreto.

-Castro Alves and Tobias Barreto were friends until then and considered the two greatest expressions of Recife's academy; but Barreto, ten years older, was seen as nervous, with an unsociable temperament — contrary to Castro Alves, who was seen with "a gentle nature that attracted those who knew him".
+Castro Alves and Tobias Barreto were friends until then and considered the two greatest expressions of Recife's academy; but Barreto, ten years older, was seen as nervous, with an unsociable temperament—contrary to Castro Alves, who was seen with "a gentle nature that attracted those who knew him".
 The dispute between the two took place when Barreto fell in love with the actress Adelaide Amaral, from the same company as Eugênia Câmara, and started to defend her to the detriment of the latter.
 Thus, two parties were formed in the city in which each group defended its muses, about what Jorge Amado later remarked: "As if from then on the plays, dramas and tragedies do not end when the curtain falls.
 The performance continues in the audience, through the two parties and the two leaders.
 Insults, applause and boos, verses and rants, are the complement of the theatrical spectacles of that time".
 (Note: Despite the enmity, professor Marques da Cruz says that Castro Alves was "a disciple and friend of Tobias Barreto" in his História da Literatura.)